ctf0/vscode-save-editor-layout/README.md

     > The column in which this editor shows.
 Will be undefined in case this isn't one of the main editors,<br>
     > e.g. an embedded editor, or when the editor column is larger than three.

-- vscode doesnt give info about the column position ex.`right,left,top,bottom` nor for nested grid groups, so on reopening the editors, they will open next to eachother
+- vscode doesn't give info about the column position ex.`right,left,top,bottom` nor for nested grid groups, so on reopening the editors, they will open next to eachother